How to Buy Futures in the Crypto Space

 Once our exchange launches, we’ll be putting out plenty of educational material and step by step guides on how to buy futures.
 Our exchange will be dramatically different from the rest for various reasons.

 The ladder allows them to see the prices going up and down on the left and right of it.
-This means that the trader can really stay in the zone without distractions, and place an order for a BTC against the dollar futures contract in one mouse click.
+This means that the trader can really stay in the zone without distractions, and place an order for a BTC against the pound futures contract in one mouse click.

 In highly volatile markets like cryptocurrency, time is of the essence.
 Even the extra steps to place an order using your keyboard can cause you to miss out.

 Since we have no commission fees, this type of highly active scalp Betfair Trading will finally be possible and will allow disciplined Betfair Traders to actually make a living for the first time.

 While some traditional futures markets still shut up shop overnight, crypto futures never sleep.
 They give retail Betfair Traders a chance like never before to get in on the Betfair Trading game and achieve financial freedom and independence.
 But they also come with higher volatility and risk than traditional futures.